LukasMoravansky/Synth_Eye/README.md

 - Compatibility with object detection and vision-based machine learning pipelines.
 - Optimized for efficient dataset generation and experimental workflows.

+## Usage

+This section provides an overview of how to use **Synth.Eye** for synthetic data generation, dataset preparation, and model training.
+The platform is designed to support experimentation with vision-based AI pipelines, particularly for **visual inspection and quality control** tasks.

+Detailed usage instructions, examples, and dataset generation commands are provided below.

+### In progress...

+> ⚠️ **Note:** The project is under active development.
+Interfaces, scripts, and workflows may change as the platform evolves.

 ## Installation

 This project relies on a dedicated **Conda environment** to ensure a reproducible, isolated, and stable setup across platforms.
 Automated installation scripts are provided for both **Linux/macOS** and **Windows**.